 - Add coconut milk, salt and fresh herbs of your choice (dill, parsley or lovage).

 - Blend on medium speed until the veggies have transformed into a cream.
-In case your blender has a hard time mixing everything, consider adding more water or coconut milk.
+In case your blender has a hard time pureeing the vegetables, consider adding more water or coconut milk.

 - Stop when reaching the desired texture.
 That’s it!